CloudLabs-MOC/MB-910T00A-Microsoft-Dynamics-365-Fundamentals-Customer-Engagement-Apps/Instructions/Labs/LAB[MB-910]_M03_Lab1_Create_and_publish_a_Knowledge_Article.md

     ![](../images/module3/setup/7.png)

-8. it will open the application and let it be open to perform the remaining exercises.
+8. We will be now in the customer service hub and let it be open to perform the remaining exercises.

 ## Instructions